PjGeeroms/RecipeDB/README.md

 * MongoDB
 * Gulp

-## How to run
-you can find a live example of the app at: http://www.recipedb.pw

-you are free to register using the register key:

-    pass

-or run the app local by following the next steps.
+run the app local by following the next steps.

 ### 1. Start mongoDB
     sudo mongod